 How do I audition?

-For wind instruments the audition comprises of a short sight-reading piece, two to three scales, a chromatic run starting from the lowest note you can play to the highest note you can play, and an optional prepared piece no more than three minutes in length.
-Percussionists will need to sight read some exercises.
+For wind instruments the audition comprises of two major scales, a chromatic run starting from the lowest note you can play to the highest note you can play, and a prepared piece of exercises which you can find on our Audition Instructions page.
+Percussionists will need to submit a video with the prepared piece from our Audition Instructions page.
 The marching audition is held during FTP, and no prior marching experience is needed.

 What is the time commitment?